 We have around 15 musical ensembles that practise and play together weekly, including six bands, five choirs, two orchestras and a range of smaller ensembles.
 Some of our ensembles are run by enthusiastic and gifted senior students.
 These performing groups are to be heard in the local community, further afield in Yorkshire, on the national stage and frequently abroad.
-The school is known for the scale and quality of its musical productions and shows, with notable recent productions of Evita, West Side Story and School of Rock.
-Our spectacular production in 2018 was Sister Act and in 2019 we will be staging We Will Rock You.
-Students in the lower years have their own exciting performing arts showcase in the annual "Spotlight" performances which allow a large numbers of students to show their skills in dance, music and drama.
+The school is known for the scale and quality of its musical productions and shows, with recent productions of School of Rock, Sister Act and We Will Rock You.
+Students in the lower years have their own exciting performing arts showcase in the annual "Spotlight" performances which allow large numbers of students to show their skills in dance, music and drama.